daattali/beautiful-jekyll/_posts/2016-12-06-Texts_Classification_in_R.md

 ### Create the model and use it for prediction

 Now that we have a training set, we can create a model based on our training set.
-We do this by using the `caret` package and the `bayesglm` method.
+We do this by using the `caret` package and the `svmLinear3` method.

 ``` r
 library(caret)